vjkri/alexa_jenkins/README.md

 # alexa_jenkins
-Alexa skill and aws Lambda function to trigger a jenkins job by voice command
+Alexa skill and aws Lambda function to trigger a jenkins job by voice command.

 This is a simple way to show we can manage all the work we do with voice commands in a secure way, even if we are within a VPC.
 Below diagram illutrates the process.